2015_DIJLE - Acoustic telemetry data for five fish species in the Dijle river (Belgium)

-Instituut voor Natuur- en Bosonderzoek
+Instituut voor Natuur en Bosonderzoek

 Dataset type

-Deze dataset bevat primaire waarnemingsgegevens voor soorten.
+Deze dataset bevat primaire waarnemingsgegevens van soorten.

 Beschrijving